THU-ATOM/ProMIM/README.md

 ```
 **2. Prepare the Environment**

+For the `promim` environment, we suggest installing the `unicore` package from [Uni-Core](https://github.com/dptech-corp/Uni-Core/releases).
 The `ppiref` environment is used for parsing the PPIRef50K dataset.
 Please refer to the official [PPIRef](https://github.com/anton-bushuiev/PPIRef/tree/main) repo for detailed instructions.
 ```bash
 conda create -n promim python=3.8 conda activate promim